shaunwah/serverlister-website/README.md

 # ServerLister

+NOTE: I built this as a personal project of mine and it's pretty much unfinished.
+Use at your own risk!
+I may do a rewrite in the future.

 The Minecraft server list project.
 ServerLister is a website that allows anyone to list and advertise their own Minecraft server publicly.
 Its features include:

 * Self-service server verification for owners